-Experience study - The annual actuarial valuation report of the System used for these statements is dated September 30, 2015.
+Experience study - The annual actuarial valuation report of the System used for these statements is dated September 30, 2016.
 Assumption changes as a result of an experience study for the periods 2007 through 2012 have been adopted by the System for use in the annual pension valuations beginning with the September 30, 2014 valuation.

-The long-term expected rate of return on pension plan investments - The rate was 7.5% (7% Pension Plus Plan) net of investment and administrative expenses was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension and other postemployment benefit plan investments - The pension rate was 7.5% (7% Pension Plus Plan), and the other postemployment benefit rate was 7.5%, net of investment and administrative expenses was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-Cost of living pension adjustments - 3.0% annual non-compounded for MIP members.
+Cost of Living Pension Adjustments - 3.0% annual non-compounded for MIP members